 In its review published in 1987, the International Agency for Research on Cancer (IARC), part of the World Health Organization, labeled fluorides as “non-classifiable as to their carcinogenicity [ability to cause cancer] in humans.”
 While they noted that the studies “have shown no consistent tendency for people living in areas with high concentrations of fluoride in the water to have higher cancer rates than those living in areas with low concentrations,” they also noted that the evidence was inadequate to draw conclusions one way or the other.

 In 1991, the US Public Health Service issued a report on the benefits and risks of fluoride.
-When looking at a possible link with cancer, they first reviewed the results of studies done with lab animals.
+When looking at a possible link with cancer, they first reviewed the results of studies in lab animals.
 They concluded that the few studies available “fail[ed] to establish an association between fluoride and cancer.”
 They also looked at population-based studies, including a large study conducted by the National Cancer Institute.
 They concluded: “Optimal fluoridation of drinking water does not pose a detectable cancer risk to humans as evidenced by extensive human epidemiological data available to date, including the new studies prepared for this report.”

 The National Research Council (NRC), part of the National Academies, issued a report titled “Health Effects of Ingested Fluoride” in 1993.
 Its conclusion was that “the available laboratory data are insufficient to demonstrate a carcinogenic effect of fluoride in animals.”
 They also concluded that “the weight of the evidence from the epidemiological [population-based] studies completed to date does not support the hypothesis of an association between fluoride exposure and increased cancer risk in humans.”
 The report recommended that additional well-designed studies be done to look at the possible link to cancers, especially osteosarcomas.